08wckster08/vscode-ahk-manager/README.md

   * [X] [dedicated browser](https://github.com/Denis-net/AutoHotkeyBrowser)
     * [X] integration with the dedicated browser
   * [X] improve line parsing

-## Release Notes

-### 0.0.5

-* BugFix: with `ahk.OnSave.Run` and `ahk.OnSave.Compile` and a click of a button scripts get executed twice.
-* Renamed `ahk.onSearch.useAlwaysOfflineDocs` to `ahk.docsStyle`
-  * `ahk.docsStyle` could be set:
-    * online : for browser searches
-    * chm: a chm will be opened and an automatic search will be performed
-    * html: a dedicated browser window, which allow a custom theme to be defined (use `ahk.paste-default-docs-style`)
-* Preview : the offline docs can be filtered when `ahk.onSearch.docsStyle` is set to `chm` and editor has selection.
-  * the docs will be aligned to the rigth side

-### 0.0.4

-* BugFix: `ahk.kill` command may kill itself before killing other scripts...
-* Added `ahk.onSearch.useAlwaysOfflineDocs` (currently works only with no selected text)
-* Improved the `ahk.run-buffer` command UI experience
-* `ahk.run`,`ahk.compile` and `ahk.run-buffer` will save dirty script before operations
-* Found an intresting way of showing the offline docs

-### 0.0.3

-Improved the `ahk.kill` command: now it affects run-piped scripts too.
-(Thanks to [bugrobot](https://github.com/bugrobot) for having pointed this out to me).

-### 0.0.2

-Initial release of this extension.

 > This is just a preview, but I think that is good enough to be considered usable.